linux-system-roles/network/README.md

 Note that the role primarily operates on networking profiles (connections) and not on devices.
-For example, in the role you would not configure the current IP address of a interface.
+For example, in the role you would not configure the current IP address of an interface.
 Instead, you create a profile with a certain IP configuration and optionally activate the profile on a device.
-Which means, to apply the configuration to the networking interface.
+Which means, to apply the configuration to the actual networking interface.

 Limitations
 -----------